Please note:

 • Administer observation strategies and screening tools to interpret and document children's learning and to identify children with challenges and facilitate family's referrals to resources for further assessment and intervention as necessary.

-• Collaborate with children, families, early learning educators, health professionals and children' s service partners to facilitate the planning, co-ordination and evaluation of individualized support plans for children with special needs.
+• Collaborate with children, families, early learning educators, health professionals and children's service partners to facilitate the planning, co-ordination and evaluation of individualized support plans for children with special needs.

-• Plan, deliver and evaluate strength-base d training to children, families, early childhood educators and children' s service partners to support quality, inclusive early years and child-care programs and services for children with special needs and families.
+• Plan, deliver and evaluate strength-based training to children, families, early childhood educators and children's service partners to support quality, inclusive early years and child-care programs and services for children with special needs and families.

-• Provide consultation, service coordination and referral support to families, early childhood educators and children' s service partners to support communication, collaboration and continuity of services for children with special need s and families.
+• Provide consultation, service coordination and referral support to families, early childhood educators and children's service partners to support communication, collaboration and continuity of services for children with special needs and families.

 • Comply with current legislation, regulations, policies and evidence-informed practices in early years and childcare settings to provide quality early learning programs and services for children with special needs and their families.